dipy/dipy/doc/devel/make_release.rst

     Thus the development series ('trunk') will have a version number here of '0.7.0.dev' and the next full release will be '0.7.0'.

-    Next merge the maintenace branch with the "ours" strategy.
+    Next merge the maintenance branch with the "ours" strategy.
 This just labels the maintenance branch `info.py` edits as seen but discarded, so we can merge from maintenance in future without getting spurious merge conflicts::